-Mr. Slager serves as President and Chief Executive Officer of Republic Services, Inc. (Republic) (NYSE: RSG), a service provider in the non-hazardous solid waste industry, holding this position since January 2011.
+Mr. Slager was President and Chief Executive Officer of Republic Services, Inc. (Republic) (NYSE: RSG), a service provider in the non-hazardous solid waste industry, holding this position from 2011 through his retirement in 2021.
 Prior to this, he served as President and Chief Operating Officer of Republic from December 2008 until his promotion to CEO.
 Prior to that, Mr. Slager served in the same capacity for Allied Waste Industries, Inc. (Allied Waste), from 2005 to 2008, prior to its merger with Republic.
 Mr. Slager was Executive Vice President and Chief Operating Officer of Allied Waste between 2003 and 2004.
+Prior to that, Mr. Slager was executive Vice President and Chief Operating Officer of Allied Waste between 2003 and 2004.
 Prior to that, Mr. Slager held varying positions of increasing responsibility with Allied Waste.
 Mr. Slager also has served as a Director of Republic since 2010.
 Mr. Slager previously served as an independent Director of UTi Worldwide Inc. (UTi) from 2009 to January 2016, where he served as Chairman of the nominating and corporate governance committee and as a member of both the compensation and risk committees.
-UTi, a former NYSE listed company, was an international, non-asset-based supply chain services and solutions company providing air and ocean freight forwarding, contract logistics, customs brokerage, distribution, inbound logistics, truckload brokerage and other supply chain management services until it was acquired by DSV A/S, a third-party logistics services provider, in January 2016.
-Mr. Slager has completed the Northwestern University Kellogg School Advanced Executive Program and holds a certificate from the Stanford University Board Consortium
+UTi, a former NYSE listed company, was an international, non-asset-based supply chain services and solutions company providing air and ocean freight forwarding, contract logistics, customs benkerage, distribution, inbound logistics, truckload brokerage and other supply chain management services until it was acquired by DSV A/S, a third-party logistics services provider, in January 2016.
+Mr. Slager also serves as a director on the Board for the Phoenix Children's Hospital.
+Mr. Slager has completed the Northwestern University Kellogg School Advanced Executive Program and holds a certificate from the Stanford University Board Consortium Development Program.